MrAkashKumar/audit-fronted/docs/ARCHITECTURE.md

 ## Dynamic schema

-Main columns are the union of keys in non-null `originalData`, excluding technical audit fields.
+Main columns are the union of keys in non-null `originalData`.
+Only `ID` is omitted from the generated list because the record identifier already renders in the dedicated ID column.
+Fields such as `CREATED_BY`, `CREATED_ON`, `UPDATED_BY`, `UPDATED_ON`, and `VERSION` remain fully dynamic and render whenever the selected API response supplies them.

 History columns are computed per record from its history entries.
-A table change rebuilds both schemas, so new backend tables work without a new component.
+The fixed history semantics (`operation` and `revision`) render in dedicated columns, while transport/technical aliases such as `REV`, `REVTYPE`, and `revisionTypeCode` are omitted from the generated history list.
+A feature selection rebuilds both schemas, so new backend labels work without table-specific component code.

+Column type inference stops after finding the first non-null value for a field.
+This avoids scanning and allocating values for every record while preserving the same dynamic text, number, boolean, and date behavior.

 ## Styling